globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 The configuration of the network sandboxing is defined inside the init script of the application: https://github.com/globaleaks/GlobaLeaks/blob/main/debian/globaleaks.init

-Application sandboxing
+Application Sandboxing
 ======================
 GlobaLeaks integrates AppArmor by default and implements a strict sandboxing profile enabling the application to access only the strictly required files.
 As well the application does run under a dedicated user and group "globaleaks" with reduced privileges.

 The configuration of the network sandboxing is defined inside the init script of the application: https://github.com/globaleaks/GlobaLeaks/blob/main/debian/apparmor/usr.bin.globaleaks

-Other measures
+Other Measures
 ==============
-Encryption of temporary files
+Encryption of Temporary Files
 -----------------------------
 Files being uploaded and temporarily stored on the disk during the upload process are encrypted with a temporary, symmetric AES-key in order to avoid writing any part of an unencrypted file's data chunk to disk.
 The encryption is done in "streaming" by using AES 128bit in CTR mode.
 The key files are stored in memory and are unique for each file being uploaded.

-Secure file delete
+Secure File Delete
 ------------------
 Every file deleted by the application if overwritten before releasing the file space on the disk.